 Since I've got the DOM on the server-side to get future timetables I can simply take the value from the hidden

 __EVENTVALIDATION and send them with the request.
 Simple!

 Who doesn't love a good RFC?

 Now came the tedious part: extracting the data and converting it to a format that calendar applications will understand.
 I've created single calendar events in the past, but never a full calendar with lots of extra fields, such as the

 VALARM.
 Overall the iCalendar specification is rather long and complicated, but it's easy enough to focus on the parts needed for the project.
-Primarily I had to ensure that events would trigger at the right time, independant of time daylight saving time, which means adding
+Primarily I had to ensure that events would trigger at the right time, independent of time daylight saving time, which means adding

 ;TZID=Europe/London to all event dates.

 Add a couple of options for adding alarms prior to events and set the correct

 Content-Type headers and you're set!
 There were a few kinks to work out but I've been using it for a few weeks now and love it.

 Before I released the code or created the website I spoke to one of my lecturers to ask whether he knew if I was breaking any rules.
 Apparently he (along with other members of staff) has told the team responsible for the timetable website about the security issue and they've decided not to do anything about it and essentially ignore the problem.
 That's up to them, but personally I think it's a little creepy that someone could make a website where people can view anyone at the University's timetable.
 But who'd do that?